-Whether you want to capture a Kodiak moment or down a daiquiri by the Sea of Cortez, an Alaska Air Group unit can fly you there.
-Operating through primary subsidiary, Alaska Airlines, and regional carrier Horizon Air, the group flies to about 90 destinations in the US (mainly western states including Alaska and Hawaii), Canada, and Mexico.
-The group's primary hub is Seattle (accounting for almost two-thirds of passengers), but it also flies out of key markets such as Portland, Oregon; Los Angeles, Anchorage, Alaska; and Boise, Idaho.)
-Alaska Airlines has a fleet of about 115 Boeing 737 jets and Horizon Air operates about a dozen Bombardier jets and 40 turboprops.
+Whether you want to capture a "Kodiak" moment or down a daiquiri by the Sea of Cortez, an Alaska Air Group airplane can fly you there.
+Operating through primary subsidiary, Alaska Airlines, and regional carrier Horizon Air, the group flies more than 27 million passengers to 90-plus destinations in the US (mainly western states including Alaska and Hawaii), Canada, and Mexico.
+The group's primary hub is Seattle (accounting for almost two-thirds of passengers), but it also flies out of key markets such as Portland, Oregon; Los Angeles; and Anchorage, Alaska.
+Alaska Airlines has a fleet of more than 130 Boeing 737 jets.
+Horizon Air operates about 50 Bombardier Q400 turboprops.

 Alaska Air Group serves more than 100 cities through an expansive network in Alaska, the contiguous 48 states, Hawaii, Canada, and Mexico.

 Accounting for 80% of revenue, the passenger segment's Alaska line is divided into Alaska Mainline, which makes flights with average stage lengths that are more than 1,000 miles, and Alaska Regional (15%), for shorter distances.
 Regional airline Horizon sells all of its capacity to Alaska under a capacity purchase agreement.
 In a given year, Mainline operations carry about 20 million revenue passengers while regional operations, which includes Horizon, transport about eight million revenue passengers, mainly in Washington, Oregon, Idaho, and California.